 Does it solve current (& future) problems and address the need?

 Wearing my vendor hat, I want prospects to measure the product and find a fit between the solution and the organization.

 Some enterprises conduct POCs in a limited, controlled environment, and others in actual authentic settings.
 It is also important to be looking at the bigger picture.
 Beyond the dry technicalities, there needs to be strong “product fit” the day after the POC is over.
 There is a difference between a product functioning in a controlled environment vs one that needs to bring value daily under tangible conditions.

 A product can be tuned to fit POC or demo scenarios, and it is the customer’s responsibility to verify that it functions well under real life scenarios, i.e. scale and ever changing conditions.

 Here are some of the things you should be aware of when trying out a new offering – excluding the obvious conditions such as false positive and false negatives.

 - Be careful of shiny objects!

 What may be showing promise at the start, could stay as such.
 You must consider if this contributes to your needs beyond the WOW effect.
-For example, an analytics tool that is very powerful but requires a dedicated analyst, is a service not a product.
-You need to make sure that it meets expectations in terms of total cost of ownership – for example ensuring it is simple/easy to use vs requiring more dedicated time/resources to manage.
+For example, an analytics tool that is very powerful but requires a dedicated analyst is a service, not a product.
+You need to make sure that it meets expectations in terms of the total cost of ownership – for example ensuring it is simple/easy to use vs requiring more dedicated time/resources to manage.